Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/MSOnline/v1/New-MsolLicenseOptions.md

 ```

 ### -DisabledPlans
-A list of service plans to disable when assigning this license to the user.
+Specifies a list of service plans to disable when assigning this license to the user.

 ```yaml
 Type: System.Collections.Generic.List`1[System.String]